Exploring the non-stationarity of coastal sea level probability distributions: Conclusions

 The statistical significance test adopts the False Discovery Rate proposed by \cite{Benjamini}, therefore controlling against multiple testing.
 The bootstrapping methodology is robust under the sample size $B=1000$.
-However, as in any other resampling test a larger number of samples (i.e., $B=5000$) would probably be preferred and here avoided because of long run time (same as in \cite{mckinnon2016changing}).
+In general, even for sample sizes as small as $B = 100$ we can still obtain meaningful results, as shown for one time series in Appendix \ref{app:balboa_record}, Figure \ref{fig:bootstrap_tests}.
+However, as in any other resampling test, a larger number of samples (i.e., $B=5000$) would probably be preferred and here avoided because of long run time (same as in \cite{mckinnon2016changing}).
 The methodology is linear but still relevant in the case of weak nonlinearities, with an example shown for the Beta distribution in Section \ref{subsec:synthetic}.
-Strongly nonlinear trends will not be detected by this framework.
+Strongly nonlinear trends in the mean of the distribution will not be detected by this linear framework, but such nonlinearities would result in significant changes in higher order moments.
 The underlying physical mechanisms leading to changes in sea level distributions can be nonlinear, such as for a weakening Atlantic meridional overturning circulation (AMOC) commonly found in climate model projections \citep{Weijer}.
 For example, in the GFDL-CM4 climate model simulation considered here, the AMOC strength weakened by roughly a factor of two after 100 years of enhanced CO2 forcing (see Figure 13b of \cite{jianjun}).
 Even so, statistical properties of the sea level distribution retained a close to linear behavior, thus allowing for the methodology developed in this paper to remain useful.\\

 We applied the above statistical framework to coastal daily sea level measured by tide gauges.
 Nearly every record shows a significant change in the mean of the distribution for the period 1970-2017.
 In contrast, we detect no significant change in higher order moments for the same period, with this conclusion robust to sampling only tide gauges with more than 80 years of data.
 We conclude that changes in coastal sea level in the historical period exhibited just a shift in the mean, with no significant change in the shape of the probability distribution.
 Likewise, no changes in higher order statistical moments are found in the GFDL-CM4 historical simulation.
 Hence, changes in the simulated coastal sea level arise mainly by changes in the mean, which agrees with the tide gauges.
 We note that multidecadal oscillations could in principle impact statistical attribution in some locations when focusing on ``short'' datasets.
 However, the same conclusions are obtained for tide gauges with 47 years (period 1970-2017) and more than 80 years of data.
 Conclusions on observations are therefore robust on the chosen period.\\